Blessseddeveloper6/Gitsession/README.md

-this is a git session for introduction if you read this in future, i was just learning
+This is a git session for introduction
+If you read this in future, I was just learning